Yuanzhe-Liu/Yuanzhe-Liu.github.io/_pages/research.md

 author_profile: true
 ---

-<b>Solve and Estimate Heterogenous Agent Model Using Reinforcement Learning and Machine Learning (Job Market Paper)</b><br>
+<b>Solve and Estimate Heterogeneous Agent Model Using Reinforcement Learning and Machine Learning (Job Market Paper)</b><br>
   [[paper](/files/JMP.pdf)] <br>
-In this paper, I introduce an innovative approach leveraging Deep Reinforcement Learn- ing techniques to solve and estimate heterogeneous models.
-Contrasted with conven- tional solution methods, the deep learning approach offers a global solution while retain- ing the entirety of nonlinearity.
+In this paper, I introduce an innovative approach leveraging Deep Reinforcement Learning techniques to solve and estimate heterogeneous models.
+Contrasted with conventional solution methods, the deep learning approach offers a global solution while retaining the entirety of nonlinearity.
 Moreover, it exhibits remarkable scalability, making it suitable for handling models with hundreds or even thousands of state variables.
 I also explore the integration of this novel solution method with amortized likelihood-free Bayesian inference, opening up new possibilities for advanced probabilistic modeling